A Beginner's Introduction to Understanding Protected Trees

-Trees play an essential contribution to our ecosystem by providing shade, fresh air, and aesthetic value to our surroundings.
-However they are not all identical and some are granted additional protection status, making it illegal to do any work without permission.
-If you are considering having a tree removed it is crucial to be aware of the status of protection for the tree you’re considering, and what steps you’ll need to follow to be in compliance with the laws.
-This article we will guide you through the steps to determine if a tree is safe and exactly what steps you need to do to ensure you are acting within the law.
+Trees play a crucial contribution to our ecosystem as they provide shade, clean air, and aesthetic value to our surroundings.
+However, not all trees are alike and some have additional protection status, making it illegal to carry out any work without obtaining permission.
+If you’re thinking of having a tree removed it is essential to know the protection status of the tree in question and what steps you’ll need to follow to be in compliance with the laws.
+The following article we will walk you through the steps to determine if trees are protected and what you need take to be sure you comply with the law.

 What exactly is a tree that is protected?

-A protected tree is subject to specific laws and regulations and it is unlawful to carry out work on a protected tree without obtaining the necessary permissions.
-There are two types of protection a tree could be protected by - preservation and protection orders that are statutory.
+A protected tree can be subject to specific legal controls, and it’s illegal to carry out work on such a tree without having the appropriate permissions.
+There are two kinds of protection a tree may have - preservation orders and protection orders.

 Legal protection

-Under the law trees are protected by the law, and they are in the hands of Tree Preservation Orders (TPOs).
-TPOs are issued by local authorities to safeguard trees of significant public value and ensure they are not destroyed or damaged.
+Under statutory protection trees are protected by laws and in the hands of Tree Preservation Orders (TPOs).
+TPOs are issued by local authorities to safeguard trees with a significant public value and ensure they are not destroyed or damaged.

 Preservation orders

-Preservation orders are similar to TPOs but are issued by the Secretary of State for the Environment.
-The trees that are protected by preservation orders are considered to have an exceptional value and are protected from any kind of work, including the felling.
+Preservation orders are like TPOs in that they are issued through the secretary of state for the Environment.
+Preservation orders for trees are considered to have exceptional value and are shielded from all work, which includes the felling.

-To determine if trees are protected, you must to verify if it’s subject to a TPO or preservation order.
-It is done by contacting your municipal authority, and asking them to check their archives.
+To determine if trees are protected, you must to check if it is subject to an TPO or preservation orders.
+This can be accomplished by contacting the local authority and asking them to check their records.

 TPO search

-To find an TPO to locate one, contact the Tree and Woodland officer of your local authority.
-They will inform you whether the tree is in the protection.
-They will also be able to guide you on the next steps you should follow if the tree is in a protected area.
+To find the TPO You can reach your local Tree and Woodland officer from your local authority, who will inform you whether the tree is protected.
+They will also be able to advise you on the next steps to take if the tree is in a protected area.

 Preservation order search

-In order to search for a preservation order, you must contact the Secretary of State for the Environment.
-They will be able to inform you whether the tree is in the protected zone and provide you with the necessary information and guidance.
+To search for a preservation order you must contact the Secretary of State for the Environment.
+They will tell you whether the tree is in the protected zone and provide you with the required information and guidelines.

 FAQs: